JSorngard/branch_hints/README.md

     // error handling code
 }
 ```
-and should be optimized away by the compiler.
+and they should be optimized away by the compiler.

 # Credit
 The functions are taken directly from the [hashbrown](https://crates.io/crates/hashbrown) crate, all credit belongs to them.